 The stories, the lore, the legends….

-This war played a significant role in the shaping of Canada, the United States of America, Six Nations and their peoples.
+This war of 1812-14 played a significant role in the shaping of Canada, the United States of America, Six Nations and their peoples.
 The end of the war marked the beginning of 200 years of peace between our nations.
 Although Burlington and the surrounding area were not sites of battles, the geography and the people were significant.
-The Burlington area (although not named this at the time) was known as a safe place, a place of trade, a cross roads, a landmark, and a resting point – a destination for food, shelter, and shared resources.
-Learn from the stories of our past.
+The Burlington area (although not named this at the time) was known as a safe place, a place of trade, a cross roads, a landmark, and a resting point.
+It was a destination for food, shelter, and shared resources.
+Learn from the stories of our past from 1812-14.

 - Street Name Connections